 Wide area/regional satellite based augmentation system (SBAS) support provided by the IFD include WAAS (Continental US, Alaska, Canada and most of Central America), EGNOS (most of Europe and North Africa), MSAS (Japan) and GAGNAN (India).
 These are regional augmentations of the GPS satellite constellation and should not be interpreted as meaning the IFD is compatible with other GNSS constellation systems such as Galileo (Europe), GLONASS (Russia), or Compass (China).
 The GPS navigation states possible are:

 GPS Navigation State Operational Meaning Self Test System performing self test.
 This is the initial state value but happens so quickly it is rarely observed.
 Init System is initializing - this state is also very quick and is rarely observed.
 Search Satellite acquisition mode.
 Basic Nav System has acquired enough satellites to conduct basic navigation but without integrity.
-FDE Nav System has acquired enough satellites to conduct navigation with fault detection and exclusion integrity.
-SBAS Nav System is capable of navigation with satellite-based augmentation (e.g. the WAAS platform in the US).

-GPS Navigation State Operational Meaning Fault System has detected an internal fault and does not have a satellite navigation solution.
+FDE Nav System is computing a navigation solution with integrity provided using fault detection and exclusion.
+SBAS Nav System is computing a navigation solution with integrity provided by SBAS (e.g. WAAS).
+Fault System has detected an internal fault and does not have a navigation solution.
 This may require a manual power cycle of the IFD to restore a GPS lock.

 The graphical bars represent the relative signal strength of each individual SV as well as the SV identification number.
 SV numbers above 100 represent the SBAS satellites.
-It typically requires three SBAS satellites before full SBAS functionality can be realized.

 The internal GPS receiver will automatically de-select satellite vehicles from inclusion in the position fix if poor satellite health or maintenance information is available in the satellite data stream.

 However, there may be times, or geographic locations in the world, where it is desirable to manually de-select a satellite vehicle or series of satellite vehicles from the GPS solution.
 For example, most locations in Australia can see a US WAAS satellite and a Japanese MSAS satellite, neither of which are used for Australian precision approach flying.
 In that case, it may be desirable to de-select those specific satellite vehicles from the GPS position fix algorithm.